-If you bought property in the 1970’s for $100,000.00 and the same property is worth 600,000.00 today, then your property has appreciated, or grown, in value.
+Purchased property can increase its value.
+For example, if you bought property in the 1970’s for $100,000.00 and the same property is worth 600,000.00 today, then your property has appreciated, or grown, in value.
 The Federal government taxes this increase in value through a capital gains tax.
 Depending on your tax bracket, the capital gains tax begins at 15% and increases from there.
 If we use the example above, you could pay over $100,000.00 in capital gains tax on the sale of property.
 That is more than what you originally paid for it!
-A 1031 Exchange is a way of deferring (delaying the payment) the capital gains tax.
+A 1031 Exchange is a way of deferring the capital gains tax.

 In order to take advantage of a 1031 Exchange, the names on the tax return, title of property being sold, and the property being received must all be the same.
 The only exception to this rule is in the case of a single member limited liability company.
 The single member and the member as an individual are treated as the same person for purposes of a 1031 Exchange.

 If you choose to undertake a 1031 Exchange, the property you receive as part of the exchange must be “like-kind” to your original property.
 The I.R.S. has defined “like-kind” to be of the same nature, character, or class as the original property.
 This is a very broad definition, but the important part is that real property is not like-kind to personal property.
 For example, farm equipment would not be like-kind to farm ground.

 In order to keep the exchange free from capital gains, the property you receive as part of the exchange must be of equal or greater value to the property you are giving up.
 The equal or greater value rule would include a mortgage.
 For example, if your current property is worth $500,000.00 and has a $100,000.00 mortgage on it, then the new property you receive must be worth at least $500,000.00 and your mortgage of $100,000.00 will need to carry over.